Self Defense in Georgia

 One thing to note about the defense of self or others is that once the defendant presents evidence that they were justified in using deadly force, the burden is on the state to disprove that defense beyond a reasonable doubt.

-When is a Person Not Justified in Using Force?
+When is a Person Not Justified in Using Self Defense in Georgia?

 There are three situations in which a person is not justified in using force: